 Who doesn’t love brownies?
-This dairy-free, gluten-free version combines two superfoods—dark chocolate and sweet potatoes—resulting in a delectable, nutrient-dense batch that you could have for breakfast…!
-It’s also a man-friendly recipe that essentially involves mostly mixing and stirring, with a little chopping (the chocolate).
+This dairy-free, gluten-free version combines two superfoods: dark chocolate and sweet potatoes.
+The result?
+Delectable, nutrient-dense brownies that you can eat breakfast!
+It’s also a man-friendly recipe that involves mostly mixing and stirring—with a little chopping (the chocolate).

-Studies have linked dark chocolate consumption with improved heart health.
-Dark chocolate is rich in flavanols, which can benefit heart health by lowering blood pressure, improving blood flow to the heart and creating less sticky blood platelets thereby reducing risk of blood clots and stroke.
+Eating a small amount of dark chocolate on a regular basis is associated with improved heart health.
+Dark chocolate is rich in flavanols, which can benefit heart health in three ways: 1) by lowering blood pressure; 2) by improving blood flow to the heart; and, 3) by creating less sticky blood platelets….all of which reduce the risk of blood clots and stroke.
 A study, published in the International Journal of Cardiology, tracked participants who consumed flavonoid-rich dark chocolate versus non-flavonoid white chocolate for two weeks.
-The results showed that, among healthy adults, flavonoid-rich dark chocolate intake significantly improved heart circulation whereas white chocolate had no such effects.
+Researchers found that, among healthy adults, flavonoid-rich dark chocolate intake significantly improved heart circulation compared to white chocolate, which had no effect.

-Dark chocolate, like many foods, has its own unique nutritional profile and health benefits.
+Dark chocolate has its own unique nutritional profile and health benefits.
 However…if you’re allergic, sensitive or reactive to chocolate in any way, don’t start eating it now!

 Sweet Potato Brownies